The first step is to grab your Client ID:

 Now, name your application something relevant to Verkada, add a description and change the icon if you desire.
 When you're finished, select the SSO menu at the top.

-Now, configure the IdP Entity ID, SP Entity ID, and ACS URL to match this format:
+Now, configure the IdP Entity ID, SP Entity ID, and ACS URL by copying the following fields from Verkada Command

 Now, scroll down and select the drop-down to set your SAML Subject NameID Format to

 Make sure the Sign Assertion box is checked.

 <client-ID> is replaced by your Client ID as found earlier.
 In this application example, 'cto' is the Client ID.